Fort Ross, one of the main tourist

 Hours: The park grounds are open daily from sunrise to sunset.
 The Fort Compound and Visitor Center hours are from 10:00am to 4:30pm.

-Starting November 1st we will be open from Friday to Monday.
+Starting April 1st we will be open seven days a week!

 Holiday Hours: Fort Ross will be open every day from December 26th 2016 to January 5th 2017.

 apply to special events such as Fort Ross Festival or Harvest Festival)

 - Bus (24

 Dogs: At Fort Ross,